kearutherford/HubbardBrookForestAnalytics/README.md

 Rutherford, K.H., J.J.
 Battles, and N.L.
 Cleavitt.
 2026.
 Quantifying
 tree biomass: Insights from a long-term study at Hubbard Brook Experimental Forest.
 Canadian Journal of Forest Research.

+> :bulb: **Tip:** you can navigate this README file using the table of
+> contents found in the upper right-hand corner.

 ## Installation instructions